NEIAAC/e-neiler/README.md

 - After downloading, extract the top content from the `.zip` to anywhere you want.

   ### Windows

   - Run the `main.exe` file inside the extracted folder, you can create a shortcut with any name you like for this file.

   ### Linux

   - Run the `main.bin` file inside the extracted folder.
 Note that compilation is targeted at Ubuntu (Wayland), other distributions may need additional actions to run the app.

   ### MacOS

   - Run the bundle installer extracted from the `.zip` file.

+- Detailed usage instructions can be found in the [wiki](https://github.com/NEIAAC/e-neiler/wiki) page.

+- See the [example](./example/) directory for demo files.

 ## Development 🛠️